Learn how mattresses affect sleep temperature and fixes for a too hot or too cold bed.

 Sleep Temperature Solutions

 Finding solutions that will help you and your partner sleep at the ideal temperature can help minimize aches and pains while improving your quality of rest.
 Specialists and studies have estimated that the ideal range for good sleep is somewhere between 60-72 degrees, though as we said, this can vary from person to person.
-Here are a few suggestions to make your bedroom as comfortable as possible.
+If you can’t get the mattress for your needs, use some of the following remedies to balancing your temperature at night

 If your bed is too cold at night: